MaorBachar/MDA-demo-2017-client-Vanilla-js/README.md

-# Web Application Magen David Adom Spokesman-Department
+# Web Application for Magen David Adom Spokesman Department

 Developing web application for Magen David Adom - Spokesman Department, that need to publish an accurate report, as fast as possible to the press.<br>